cheul0518/CS528/LabSetup/README.md

     <td> <img src = "images/img2.png" width = "700"> </td>
   </tr>
 </table>

-Send "enter" to your virtual machine so you're logged in.
+If your password's typed in the password box (you can check it in your img2.png), Send "enter" to your virtual machine so you're logged in.
 > VBoxManage controlvm [VMNAME] keyscancode 1c 9c